 September Top Picks: Opportunities for Writers

-The September 2018 edition of "Writing Life Essentials," a monthly hand-curated list of contests, grants, scholarships, submissions calls, and awards, with a focus on opportunities that are at least one of the following: local, free to apply, and/or committed to celebrating and supporting writers from historically marginalized communities.
+Welcome to the September 2017 edition of "Writing Life Essentials," a monthly hand-curated list of contests, grants, scholarships, submissions calls, and awards, with a focus on opportunities that are at least one of the following: local, free to apply, and/or committed to celebrating and supporting writers from historically marginalized communities.
 We do the research, so you have more time for what matters: the writing.
-Or, the taking that idyllic shot of your apple picking excursion to prove to your Insta followers that you do occasionally leave the house.
+Or, the staring into the middle distance while silently drowning in existential crises.
 That matters too.

 Contests & Awards

 Awarded annually to original short story collections, poetry collections, and novels.
 Publication by The University of Massachusetts Press.

 Fee: $10; Award: $250 & publication; Deadline: Oct 1.

 Open to all those identifying as women.
 Entries must capture the nuances of the cultures and consequences of war.
 Fiction Judge: Siobhan Fallon.
 Poetry Judge: Danielle Legros Georges.

 Fee: $0; Award: $5-15,000; Deadline: Oct 5.

 Four grant categories for artists and ensembles in all disciplines: Project Grant, San Antonio Artist Project Grant, Mentorship Artist Grant, and the Adán Medrano Legacy Award in Film.
 Open to Latino artists and ensembles in the U.S. and Puerto Rico.